julieabyrne-devsecops/test-repo/README.md

 # test-repo
 repo for testing github actions

-We should not put secrets in the repo!  e.g. glpat-_XXXXXXXXXXXXXXXXXXXX
+We should not put secrets in the repo!  e.g. glpat-_XXXXXXXXXXXXXXXXXXXX  ok!